-Yes!
-In fact, for those going self-employed, holding onto a job can be a great way to get together the startup money needed or
+Yes, you can and if you want to want to work for yourself full-time holding onto a job can be a great way to get together startup money you need or

-I also advise you against treading on your Employers toes, for example, by stealing clients.
-You don’t want to get a bad reputation and jeopardise your employment.
+If you are planning to hold onto your job, I’d recommend you check whether you are under any contract that prohibits you from being self-employed and also advise you against treading on your Employers toes, for example, by stealing clients – you don’t want to get a bad reputation and jeopardise your employment.

 The current income tax rates are: